casperhsia/dataScience_hw/hw02/README.md

 The testing data is in this folder.
 According to -files argument.

 ##Results
 There is an example of output in the folder.
-Accordding to -out argument.

 I set the threshold of the siganificant as 0.01, but still get most "no" result.
-Following graph is the resut of set1 (female as positive).
+Following graph is the result of set1 (female as positive).

 ![alt tag](https://raw.githubusercontent.com/casperhsia/dataScience_hw/master/hw02/Results/set1_ROC.png)